YuriSizuku/OnscripterYuri/README.md

 ### (3) web

 This project can run in a browser through hosted web server.
-Press `F11` to strech full in a webpage, long click (touch also) to invoke game menu.
+Press `F10` to strech full in a webpage, `F11` in fullscreen, long click (touch also) to invoke menu.
 It might need some time to load at first without lazyload now.

 The structure is as bellow: